Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: METHODS

 The main results of our DFT calculations are reported in Sec.~\ref{subsec:results_DFT}.
-To simplify the calculations, we do not specifically consider a quantum well geometry.
-Instead, we adopt a range of strain parameters consistent with a strained Ge quantum well sandwiched between strain-relaxed Si$_x$Ge$_{1-x}$ for the range $x\in (0,0.25)$.
-From the previous discussion, this corresponds to compressive strains in the range $\varepsilon\in (-1,0)$ percent.
+To simplify the calculations, we do not explicitly consider a quantum-well geometry.
+Instead, we adopt a range of strain parameters consistent with a strained Ge quantum well sandwiched between strain-relaxed Si$_x$Ge$_{1-x}$ for the range $x\in [0,0.25]$.
+From the previous discussion, this corresponds to compressive strains in the range $\varepsilon\in [-1,0]$ percent.

-\subsection{$\bf k\!\cdot\! p$ Theory for Strained Germanium}
+\subsection{$\mathbf{k\!\cdot\! p}$ Theory for Strained Germanium}